Migrate Demographic Group For Fair GNNs: Introduction

 In this paper, we propose a novel model, FairMigration, for the fairness issue of GNNs.
-FairMigration is an additive method realizing the group migration, which could break the limitation of static sensitive attributes and gradually remove the biased information contained in the original data in the training of the GNNs.
+FairMigration is an additive method realizing the group migration, which could break the limitation of static sensitive attributes and gradually remove the bias information contained in the original data in the training of the GNNs.
 The training of FairMigration is divided into two stages.
 In the first stage, the encoder is trained by personalized self-supervised learning and learns the embeddings of nodes.
 Based on group similarity distribution, outliers in one group are transferred to another group.
 After the first stage of training, the encoder is preliminarily trained and the migrated groups division is acquired.
 In the second stage, the encoder and the classifier are optimized by supervised learning under the condition of the new pseudo-demographic groups and adversarial training.
-Our contributions are summarized below: \begin{itemize} \item To our knowledge, we first point out that the biased information contained in static sensitive attributes will always exist in training for fair GNNs. \item We propose a model with group migration to address the problem of biased information contained in fixed sensitive attributes. \item Extensive experiments verify the effectiveness of the proposed method in this paper. \end{itemize}
+The purpose of adopting a two-stage training framework is to prevent biased prediction from destroying group migration.
+Our contributions are summarized below: \begin{itemize} \item To our knowledge, we first point out that the biased information contained in static sensitive attributes will always exist in training for fair GNNs. \item We propose a model with group migration to address the problem of biased information contained in static sensitive attributes. \item Extensive experiments verify the effectiveness of the proposed method in this paper. \end{itemize}